Why apply for an Australia PR?

 Factors affecting the Australia PR Visa processing time

-Processing times can be affected by factors such as the volume of applications, the complexity of individual cases, completeness of supporting documents, and changes in immigration policy.
+Processing times can be affected by factors such as the volume of applications, the complexity of individual cases, the completeness of supporting documents, and changes in immigration policy.

 • The volume of applications submitted can impact processing times.